Enzojz/ultimate_station_2/tutorial/readme.md

 ![image](./image/1_5_1.jpg)

-A station with layout information on, for each module, three types of layout information are show here: The big number is the Id, the small numbers below the Id are grid positions in (x, y) format, the arrows show the reference module of each module.
+A station with layout information on, for each module, three types of layout information are show here: The big number is the ID, the small numbers below the ID are grid positions in (x, y) format, the arrows show the reference module of each module.
 There are 4 possible references: (-x), (+x), (-y), (+y).
 For example in the picture below, the reference of module 2 is the module 1 in its (-y) position, while the reference of module 17 is the module 1 in its (+x) position.
 * Each track can and only can has one reference: (-x) or (+x) or (-y) or (+y)
 * Each platform, it can also have both reference on (-x) and (+x) position: (-x, +x)